redskyit/alien/README.md

 The `-n` option specifies the number or requests a test should make.
 Requests are run sequentially unless the `-c` option is also specified.

 The `-c` option specifies the number of requests that should be run concurrently.
 When specified, requests are bundled into batches of concurrent requests.
 Batches are run sequentially.
-So for example, `-n 10 -r 5` will run two sequential batches of 5 concurrent requests.
+So for example, `-n 10 -c 5` will run two sequential batches of 5 concurrent requests.

 The `-t` option specifies the test module to use.
 The default test module (built into alien) allows for a simple GET request to be repeated.
 A custom test module allows more control over the types of requests being made.